structure pakistan armed forces

 Prominent Personalities

 The history of Pakistan’s military is filled with brave and courageous warriors who sacrificed their lives for their country.
-Among the prominent ones, we see the name of Major Tufail M. Shaheed who lost his life in a military operation with India in 1958.
-He holds the honour of receiving the highest military award, Nishan-e-Haider.
+Among the prominent ones, we see the name of Major Tufail M. Shaheed, who lost his life in a military operation with India in 1958.
+He holds the honor of receiving the highest military award, Nishan-e-Haider.

 Even in the political realm, army chiefs have played their role.
-The chain started with Major General Iskander Mirza who served as the Governor General of Pakistan from 1955 to 1956 and later as the President from 1956 to 1958.
-He was succeeded by Field Marshal Ayub Khan who stayed as President from 1958 to 1971.
-Later, General Zia-ul-Haq took over as the President of Pakistan from 1978 to 1988, and then from 2001 to 2008, Pakistan experienced the tenure of General Pervez Musharaf.
+The chain started with Major General Iskander Mirza, who served as the governor general of Pakistan from 1955 to 1956 and later as the president from 1956 to 1958.
+He was succeeded by Field Marshal Ayub Khan, who stayed as president from 1958 to 1971.
+Later, General Zia-ul-Haq took over as the president of Pakistan from 1978 to 1988, and then from 2001 to 2008, Pakistan experienced the tenure of General Pervez Musharraf.

 Naval Forces